ETdoFresh/Blog/content/post/import/2009/2009-07-03-day-10-surviving-the-trip-back.md

 </div>

 <div>
   I woke up in a hot hotel room this morning.
 We were in need of taking a shower, packing up, and getting out of there!
-We left our bag in the hotel &#8220;at our own risk&#8221;.
-Well, as you can see, I still have my laptop, which let&#8217;s me blog!
+We left our bag in the hotel "at our own risk".
+Well, as you can see, I still have my laptop, which let's me blog!
 </div>

 <div>